bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 added by different [`RenderAssetPlugins`].
 After this set completes, various `RenderAssets<A>` resources are populated with data ready to be sent to the GPU.

-See the section on the `RenderAssetplugin` for more information.
+See the section on the `RenderAssetPlugin` for more information.

 [`RenderAssetPlugins`]: https://docs.rs/bevy/latest/bevy/render/render_asset/struct.RenderAssetPlugin.html
 [`prepare_assets`]: https://docs.rs/bevy/latest/bevy/render/render_asset/fn.prepare_assets.html